CMS-Enterprise/batcave-workflow-engine/docs/security_analysis_docs/code_scan_tools/semgrep.md

 ## Logging Semgrep with Workflow-engine

-Within workflow engine, `semgrep-sast-report.json` is the default value for a file that will be the output semgrep.
+Within workflow engine, `semgrep-sast-report.json` is the default value for a file that will be the output semgrep it will appear in the artifacts directory if workflowengine is given read write permissions.
 As covered above in [configuration](#flags) using the flag `--semgrep-filename filename` will configure a custom file to output the semgrep-report to.

-Furthermore semgrep when enabled via code-scan, `workflow-engine ru code-scan -v` will output the semgrep outputs with verbosity.
+Furthermore semgrep when enabled via code-scan, `workflow-engine run code-scan -v` will output the semgrep outputs with verbosity.

 The contents of the `semgrep-sast-report.json` contains rules and snippets of code that have potential vulnerabilities as well as amended code that has been fixed with the tag `fix` in the rule.

 ## Handling False Positives & Problematic File(s)

 Semgrep is a rather simplistic tool that searches for vulnerabilities in your code based on the rules given to it.
 It is up to you to handle these false positives and problematic file(s).
-There are a multitude of ways to handle this.
+There are a multitude of ways to handle this, that will increase complexity of the base rule but increase its power and specificity.

 ### False Positives